Britain's FTSE gains, Land Securities up after dividend hike

 "Vodafone ... delivered a more cautious outlook than expected as it presses ahead with network investment to increase both speed and coverage and reduce customer churn," Mike van Dulken, head of research at Accendo Markets, said.

 "It would appear that the prospect of further network investment being required to offset squeezed consumers is weighing on expectations."
-(Reporting by Atul Prakash; Editing by Dominic Evans)
+(Reporting by Atul Prakash; Editing by Tom Heneghan)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan